Analytical valuation of vulnerable derivative claims with bilateral cash flows under credit, funding and wrong-way risk: Introduction

-In contrast we consider contracts with bilateral cash flows traded in a market with credit and funding instruments.
-We follow the approach from \citet{MercurioLi2015} and augment the dynamics of the underlying asset price by including an additional stochastic component which jumps at the time of default from either counterparty to the contract.
-This approach allows us to capture a mix of wrong-way and gap risk at default; with respect to the paper by Mercurio and Li, here we generalize their model by including two distinct sources of jump risk, one for each counterparty involved in the transaction.
-Subsequently we apply our framework to study the valuation of a forward contract between two counterparties, both of which are subject to default risk and with positive recovery at the time of liquidation; we find that the vulnerable forward contract can be valued analytically as a continuous portfolio of European call and put options priced under a measure $\widehat{\mathbb{Q}}$ which incorporates funding, credit and WWR parameters (Theorem \ref{th:conditional-expectation}).
-We show this valuation formula can be reduced to a closed-form one involving only single Gaussian integrals whenever the forward contract is at-the-money (ATM) with respect to the risk-free forward price of the stock (Corollary \ref{cor:valuation-forward-ATMRF}) -- which we interpret as the forward par value prevailing on contracts free from counterparty risk such as in cleared exchanges.
-While no closed-form expression exists for the general case, we use a Taylor expansion method to derive a second order approximation with respect to the contract's moneyness (Theorem \ref{th:valuation-forward-approx}); the formula is observed to perform well, with errors generally within $\pm$1\% of the contract notional for deviations from the ATM level of up to $\pm$15\%.
-Finally, numerical analysis of our valuation formulas reveals the relative sensitivity of the valuation to different model parameters, demonstrating the importance of funding parameters such as the deposit or borrowing rate as well as the sensitivity of the contract's price to the stock volatility.
+In contrast, we consider claims with bilateral cash flows traded in a market with credit and funding instruments, where the dynamics of the underlying asset price include a stochastic component which jumps whenever a counterparty defaults; as a consequence, asset prices and credit events are not independent, and we control their correlation through the jump size.
+With respect to the paper by \citet{MercurioLi2015}, we generalize their model by including two distinct sources of jump risk, one for each counterparty involved in the transaction.
+We derive a non-linear PDE associated with the valuation of vulnerable claims in the general case, and we obtain a linearised version under a suitable funding policy which generalizes the assumptions from \citet{BurgardKjaer2011}.
+Subsequently we apply our framework to study the valuation of a forward contract between two counterparties, both of which are subject to default risk and where, contrary to \citet{BrigoBuescuRutkowski2017}, we assume positive recovery at the time of liquidation.
+We find the vulnerable forward contract is valued as a continuous portfolio of European call and put options priced under an equivalent probability measure $\widehat{\mathbb{Q}}$ (Proposition \ref{prop:valuation-forward}).
+Importantly, we show this valuation formula admits an analytical expression involving elementary functions and the Gaussian cumulative distribution function (Theorem \ref{th:analytical-fwd-value}).
+Finally, numerical analysis demonstrates that neglecting WWR leads to material mispricing of vulnerable claims as well as underestimating the sensitivity to interest rates.